mukul-mschauhan/Stock-Sentiment-Analysis/README.md

 git clone [https://github.com/your-username/stock-sentiment-analysis.git](https://mukul-mschauhan-stock-sentiment-analysis-dashboard2-f8z9tr.streamlit.app/)

-bash
-Copy code
-pip install -r requirements.txt
-Obtain the necessary API keys and configurations for fetching news headlines and stock data.

-Update the configuration file with the required credentials.

-Run the application:

-bash
-Copy code
-python app.py
-Usage
-Access the Stock Sentiment Analysis dashboard through your web browser at http://localhost:5000 (or the specified port).

 Explore the sentiment analysis results and stock market predictions in real-time.

-Customize the date range, stock symbols, and sentiment analysis parameters to suit your needs.

 Analyze historical sentiment trends and stock performance to gain valuable insights.